vongjy/vongjy.github.io/_posts/2024-02-14-on-choosing-appropriate-hypothesis-tests.md

 <br>
 (b) Difference in means: Paired sample $t$-tests <br>
-- Assumptions:
-	- Differences are normally distributed
-	- Population variance of the two populations is the same (but may be unknown).
-	- Data are matched pairs (repeated measures design).
 - The test statistic $t$ has the distribution $D \sim N\left(\mu_d, \dfrac{s_d^2}{n}\right)$ and $t = \frac{\overline{d}-k}{s_d/\sqrt{n}}.$

 (c) Difference in means: Normal distribution <br>
-- Assumptions:
-	- Underlying distributions are normal
-	- Large sample sizes
-	- Populations are independent
-	- Population variance of the two populations is the same (but may be unknown)

 - The test statistic is

 $$Z = \frac{(\overline{X}-\overline{Y})-(\mu_x - \mu_y)}{\sqrt{\frac{\sigma_x^2}{n_x}+\frac{\sigma_y^2}{n_y}}} \sim N(0,1).$$